 School can increase anxiety, stress, and sensory issues in children.
 After holding it together all day at school, home becomes the safe place to let their frustrations out.
 Even kids with good self-regulation can get very overwhelmed by being at daycare or school.

 Speaking with your child’s teacher can be helpful in figuring out if there are any concerns or issues at school.
-Parents should become concerned when their behaviors occur frequently and they don’t decrease with intervention and seek professional support when they feel overwhelmed or ineffective.
+Parents should become concerned when their behaviors occur frequently, they display signs and symptoms of attention and impulse control problems, and they don't decrease with intervention and seek professional support when they feel overwhelmed or ineffective.